Vitamin K-2Properties & Forms - Questions & Answers - Page 4

 Popular questions about Vitamin K-2

-No, zinc and vitamin K are not the same thing.
-Zinc is an essential mineral, while vitamin K is a fat-soluble vitamin.
+No, iron and vitamin K are not the same.
+Iron is an essential mineral and vitamin K is a fat-soluble vitamin.

 Key facts about Vitamin K-2